Milwaukee River Greenway in milwaukee

 Running from Silver Spring Drive to the former North Avenue Dam, the Greenway links and protects over 840 acres of park lands along eight miles of the Milwaukee River.
-Includes the following named parks: Lincoln, Estabrook, Kern, Pleasant Valley, Hubbard, Cambridge Woods, Riverside, Gordon, Rotary Centennial Arboretum, and Caesar’s Park.
+Includes the following named parks: Lincoln, Estabrook, Kern, Pleasant Valley, Hubbard, Cambridge Woods, Riverside, Gordon, Turtle, Rotary Centennial Arboretum, and Caesar’s Park.
 Altogether the named parks provide numerous amenities.

 The paved Oak Leaf Trail runs through Lincoln, Estabrook and Riverside Parks, connecting with the Milwaukee River Parkway and Kletsch Park on the north and the Lakefront on the south.
-The paved Beer Line Trail, an extension of the Oak Leaf Trail, runs from Caesar’s Park to Gordon Park.
+The paved Beer Line Trail, an extension of the Oak Leaf Trail, runs from Turtle Park to Gordon Park.
 Extensive riverside trail systems along both sides of the river can range from tame to quite wild.
 The gravel East Bank Trail from Caesar’s Pool to Cambridge Woods is wheelchair accessible.
 Biking is allowed only on the paved trails.

-Very popular for fishing and for canoeing/kayaking.
+Very popular for hiking, jogging, fishing and for canoeing/kayaking.
 The entire length of river in the Greenway is on the Milwaukee Urban Water Trail.
 The Water Trail map provides information about access points and portages.

 Riverside Park and Rotary Centennial Arboretum map.